🎤

 âš¡

-Standups that actually end
+Standups actually end on time

 🔀